eric-tang40/force_physics_modeling_project/FINAL.md

 - Magnetic Force

 Spring Force is __NOT__ included.
 The sun's gravitational pull is abnormally strong in this simulation, and the "goal" of each orb is to escape the sun's orbit.
 The only way the orb can do this is to get very close to one of the magnets, otherwise the sun's gravity will overpower the magnetic force.
 Orbs will use jet force to try to reach the magnets, but they only have a set amount of fuel.
 Once the fuel runs out, if they are still stuck in the sun's orbit, they should not be able to leave.
 If they reach a magnet, they will accelerate rapidly and never be seen again.
 Each orb has randomized starting speeds, engines, masses, etc. that make each trial different.
 From my trials, orbs will be immediately be attracted to the sun, but begin to accelerate towards the magnets as jet force gets stronger.
 About 2-3 orbs "escape" the sun's orbit while the other 2-3 typically don't.
+In some cases, orbs that have escaped the sun's orbit will reappear on the screen, but they should no longer be in orbit.

 ---